Blasé (album)

 Blasé is an album by jazz saxophonist Archie Shepp recorded in Europe in 1969 for the BYG Actuel label.

+Reception

+Thurston Moore of Sonic Youth named the title track as one of his favorite songs of all time.

+Pitchfork listed the album at 145 in its 200 Best Albums of the 1960s.

 Track listing

 All tracks written and arranged by Archie Shepp, except where noted.